VDOT News - Hampton Roads

 The demolition and construction will be done in two stages to maintain one lane of traffic in each direction on Denbigh Boulevard throughout construction.
 In the first stage, traffic will be shifted to one lane in each direction on the existing bridge, while demolition work and construction of the new bridge, roadway, retaining wall and stormwater pond are underway.
 In the second stage, traffic will be shifted to the newly constructed bridge, allowing crews to complete the remaining demolition and construction work.

 During bridge construction, a long-term closure with a signed detour will be in place on Richneck Road at the Denbigh Boulevard intersection to accommodate the lane reductions and reconstruction of the intersection at Richneck Road.

-Motorists will be advised of lane closures and traffic shifts that may occur during the project, which is scheduled for completion in summer 2021.
+Motorists will be advised of lane closures and traffic shifts that may occur during the project, which is scheduled for completion in spring 2022.
 All construction work is dependent upon weather conditions.